-The Cincinnati State Writing Center, located in Room 235 Main Building (Clifton Campus), offers instructional support, free of charge, to students whose coursework includes written assignments.
+The Cincinnati State Writing Center, located in Main Building Room 235 (Clifton Campus), offers instructional support, free of charge, to students whose coursework includes written assignments.

 The Writing Center's mission is to provide students with the best help possible.
-Writing Center tutors are qualified, experienced writing instructors who teach a variety of classes at Cincinnati State or other institutions.
+Writing Center instructors are qualified, experienced writing instructors who teach a variety of classes at Cincinnati State or other institutions.
 They are familiar with the requirements and expectations of Cincinnati State courses involving writing.

 Limited walk-in service is available at the Writing Center, but appointments are preferred.
-Students should log into their Cincinnati State account and use Starfish to schedule appointments with Writing Center tutors.
+Students should log into their Cincinnati State account and use Starfish to schedule appointments with Writing Center instructors.